 java -agentpath:/home/user/takipi/lib/libTakipiAgent.so -jar sample.jar arg1

 OverOps supports multiple Collectors that can be configured for high-availability and/or for load balancing.
+For high-availability, traffic is routed as round-robin according to the master endpoint configuration, as described below.
+For load balancing, routing depends on the load-balancer policy settings.

 Note: Collector high-availability is not supported on macOS.